m3y54m/underactuated-robot-vision-opencv/README.md

 ![Our underactuated robot manipulator](images/underactuated-robot-manipulator.jpg)

+## Old Versions

 The v1, v2, and v3 versions of this project were written in Visual Studio using C# and [EmguCV](https://www.emgu.com/) and were hosted locally on my PC.
 I decided to put them in a GitHub repository in order to share it with other developers.

-This is a screenshot of the UI of old vision-based control app in Windows, written in Visual Studio.
+This is a screenshot of the GUI of old vision-based control app in Windows, written in Visual Studio.

 ![](images/old-program-ui.png)